 In our fast-moving world, new technologies quickly succeed old ones.
 Throwing up new dilemmas.
 Increased technology uses more energy, while the High Tech Systems and Materials (HTSM) sector also provide innovative solutions to this and many other technological challenges.
 HTSM makes things faster, smarter and more efficient.
 Changing our world each and every day.

-The Dutch have long been recognised as technology innovators.
-They invented the microscope, the Variomatic gearbox, Bluetooth and wi-fi.
-Today, the Netherlands continues to pioneer new technology.
-With our international partners, we help solve global climate, health, sustainability, security and mobility challenges.
+Some of the world’s ground-breaking inventions were developed by the Dutch.
+Take the microscope, Bluetooth and wi-fi.
+In the digital age, the Netherlands continues to pioneer new technologies.
+But we never do it alone.
+Together with our international partners, HTSM helps solve global climate, health, sustainability, security and mobility challenges.

 Our HTSM sector consists of more than 1,700 firms.
 From large manufacturers to smaller tech start-ups.
 It’s the sector where Dutch pragmatism and innovation meet.
 Thanks to its highly skilled workforce and government support, it continues to grow and thrive.
 It’s no wonder major multinationals readily invest in this sector.

 While The Hague is probably best-known as the City of Justice, it’s also established itself as AI HQ.
 That’s because it hosts the headquarters of CLAIRE ─ the Confederation of Laboratories for Artificial Intelligence (AI) Research in Europe.
 And it is home to UNICRI ─ the UN Interregional Crime and Justice Research Institute’s Centre for Artificial Intelligence (AI) and Robotics.